Updated Nov. 22, 2017

 Drop off clothes, shoes and accessories, as well as small furniture, home decor, house wares and books, at the JLE-NS Thrift House Monday through Saturday.
 Find more information and hours here.
 920 Chicago Ave., Evanston

 Donate clothes and household merchandise (furniture is not accepted) during The Resale Shop’s open hours: Wednesdays, Fridays and Saturdays from 9 a.m. to 1 p.m. and Thursdays from 9 a.m. to 5 p.m.
-The Resale Shop is closed during the summer.
+The Resale Shop is closed during the summer, Thanksgiving week, Christmas week, New Year’s week, and Holy week.
 1000 Elm St., Glenview

 Donate used cell phones, iPods, digital cameras and PDAs by printing the shipping label from the website and sending donations to RFC.
 RFC makes a donation to the charity of your choice for each item you part with.